Tips for Keeping Kid’s Allergies in Check

 Allergies can affect sleep, cause daytime fatigue and impact school performance.
 Make sure your child is getting the rest they need to help them be at their best.
 Then, do the same for yourself!

-Be sure to keep allergy medicine for kids on hand for whenever and wherever symptoms may strike.
-Children’s Claritin® Chewables are easy-to-take tablets and Claritin® RediTabs® for Juniors dissolve in your kid’s mouth without water for easy children’s allergy relief on the go.
+Be sure to keep medicine for kids on hand for whenever and wherever symptoms may strike.
+Children’s Claritin ® Chewables are easy-to-take tablets and Claritin ® RediTabs ® for Juniors dissolve in your kid’s mouth without water for easy children’s relief on the go.

 Conquer The Great Outdoors